Regular Faculty Member

 Dr. J. Allan Mitchell

 He recently completed Becoming Human: The Matter of the Medieval Child (University of Minnesota Press, 2014), devoted to the way subjects and objects animate one another within household habitats.
 His other books are Ethics and Eventfulness in Middle English Literature (Palgrave Macmillan, 2009) and Ethics and Exemplary Narrative in Chaucer and Gower (D.S.
 Brewer, 2004), the recipient of a John Fisher Award.
-He has edited John Lydgate's The Temple of Glas (Medieval Institute Publications, 2007).
+He has edited John Lydgate's The Temple of Glas (MIP, 2007).

-Courses taught include ENGL 343 (Later Middle English), ENGL 344A (The Canterbury Tales), ENGL 344B (Chaucer's Troilus and Minor Works), ENGL 359 (Sixteenth-Century Poetry & Prose), and ENGL 410 (Intellectual Backgrounds to Literary Traditions), and grad seminars on "Moral Fictions," "Becoming Human in the Middle Ages," "Environmentaliés," and "London Literature."
+Courses taught include ENGL 343 (Later Middle English), ENGL 344A (The Canterbury Tales), ENGL 344B (Chaucer's Troilus and Minor Works), ENGL 359 (Sixteenth-Century Poetry & Prose), and ENGL 410 (Intellectual Backgrounds to Literary Traditions), and he has offered recent grad seminars on "Moral Fictions," "Becoming Human," "Environmentaliés," and "London Literature."

 Selected Faculty Publications